QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 Axial Morison Force on a Cylindrical Element
 ---------------------------------------------
 Axial forces can also be applied to the ends of a cylindrical element.
-In QBladeOcean, the hydrodynamic forces are calculated using following equation:
+In QBlade, the hydrodynamic forces are calculated using following equation:

 .. math::
     \begin{align}